IanHeinrich/serverpod_logger_plus/README.md

 Plug-and-play structured logging for [Serverpod](https://serverpod.dev).

+Serverpod can already print JSON to stdout (`sessionLogs.consoleLogFormat: json`), but it's one generic schema - it doesn't speak the reserved fields GCP, CloudWatch, or Datadog actually look for, so you lose severity facets, error grouping, and label-based filtering on arrival.

 Every log call is dual-routed (the **"Y-Splitter"**):

 - A flattened, human-readable string is sent to `Session.log`, so it's still